New: Chris Reeve Sebenza 31!

 When is the Sebenza 31 available

-Chris Reeve Knives is expected to deliver the new Sebenza 31 at the end of 2019.
+Chris Reeve Knives is expected to deliver the new Sebenza 31 early 2020.
 In the meantime we have many other Sebenza 21's in stock, and we are still waiting for other new models.
 Initially the Sebenza 31 will only be available as a droppoint knife.
-We will have to wait until at least 2020 for Chris Reeve Knives to introduce the tanto and insingo.
+We will have to wait a little longer for Chris Reeve Knives to introduce the tanto and insingo.
 Fortunately these blade shapes remain available on the 21.
 We expect that as soon as all blade shapes are available for the 31 the 21 will no longer be produced, but that is still not entirely clear.

 Until that time there are many Chris Reeve pocket knives you can choose from on our Chris Reeve Knives page.